- Our basic approach and strategy

 Working towards the building of a cohesive society in which people and pets can live harmoniously

 For many people, having contact with animals can put a smile on their face and help to relieve stress.
-Not only that, when senior citizens who are receiving care have contact with animals, it can possibly strengthen their autonomy and improve their quality of life.
-When opportunities for interaction with animals are provided in care facilities for senior citizens, encouraging the residents to interact with animals has been shown to reduce the percentage of residents who are reluctant to get out of bed in the morning and increase the percentage of residents who feel able to chat happily with others.
+Furthermore, when senior citizens who are receiving care have contact with animals, this can help to strengthen their autonomy and improve their quality of life.
+As is outlined in more detail below, survey results have shown that, when opportunities for interaction with animals are provided in care facilities for senior citizens, this reduces the percentage of residents who are reluctant to get out of bed and increases the percentage of residents who feel able to chat cheerfully with others.
 At the same time, interacting with humans seems to have a positive impact on animals as well.
-With the aim of helping to build a cohesive society in which people and pets can live in harmony with one another, we are taking steps to demonstrate clearly the positive impact that people and animals can have on each other.
+With the aim of helping to build a cohesive society in which people and pets can live in harmony with one another, we are implementing “animal-assisted therapy” activities and other initiatives to demonstrate clearly the positive impact that people and animals can have on each other.

-In 2018, Unicharm personnel accompanied JAHA staff on visits to Special Nursing Homes to provide animal-assisted therapy.
-The participating senior citizens agreed to collaborate on our research.
-Saliva samples were taken, before and after the therapy, to test for hormone secretion and a heart rate sensor was used to evaluate autonomic nerve function.
+We have been implementing animal-assisted therapy together with senior citizens living in hospitals and Special Nursing Homes who agreed to collaborate on our research.
+Saliva samples were taken, before and after the therapy, to test for hormone secretion, and a heart rate sensor was used to evaluate autonomic nerve function.
 In addition, during the therapy, video cameras were used to record the number of times that participants smiled and evaluate their expressions.

-We also measured the changes in hormone secretion and in heart rate in the therapy dogs.
-The results showed a clear increase in the secretion of happiness hormones in many of the therapy dogs.
-It was clear that it is not just people that benefit from interaction between humans and animals; interacting with humans improved the mood of the therapy dogs and enabled them to feel happiness too.
+We also measured the changes in hormone secretion and in heart rate in the therapy dogs and their owners.
+The results showed a clear increase in the secretion of happiness hormones in many of the therapy dogs and their owners.
+It was clear that it is not just senior citizens living in hospitals or Special Nursing Homes that benefit from interaction between humans and animals; interacting with senior citizens improved the mood of the therapy dogs and their owners and enabled them to feel happiness too.

-In November 2018, we conducted additional research in which we measured the changes in hormone secretion and heart rate of dog owners and their dogs when engaged in walking the dog.
-The results demonstrated that there was an increase in the secretion of hormones denoting happiness for many of the participating people and their dogs after walking together for a distance of around 2km.
+In November 2019, we conducted additional research in which we measured the changes in hormone secretion and heart rate of dog owners and their dogs when engaged in walking the dog.
+Participants learned the correct technique for dog-walking.
+The results demonstrated that there was an increase in the secretion of hormones denoting happiness for many of the participating people and their dogs and that they were able to get exercise at the target heart rate which maximizes the effectiveness of the exercise, after walking together for a distance of around 2 km.

 Responding to the increase in the number of older pets requiring care (resulting from the increase in average pet lifespan due to improvements in pet-food and in medical treatment for pets), Unicharm develops and markets a range of pet care products including pet care mats, pet toilet-care sheets with enhanced breathability, sanitary products for pets, etc.